wizardofzos/pyracf/README.md

 ## Updates

-### 0.4.1
+### 0.4.2

 - Now XLS generation has more checks (fails gracefully if not all required records parsed, works when only genericAccess parsed)
+- Same for Orphan detection
 - Recordtype 0503 (General Resource Members/genericMembers) added

 ## Parsing IRRDBU00 unloads like a boss